fenago/apache-solr/lab_guides/Lab_8.md

 communication between the client and Solr server is encrypted.
 ### Prerequisites
-Before generating a self-signed certificate, ensure that .indexterm} you have OpenSSL installed on your machine.
+Before generating a self-signed certificate, ensure that you have OpenSSL installed on your machine.
 To check whether OpenSSL is already installed, type the following command in the Command
 Prompt: